 Percussion Range and Speeds

-Well, here things haven’t been so hunky-dory for the new Opove.
+Well, here things haven’t been so hunky-dory for this Opove massage gun.

-The M3 Pro can get reasonably intense, but for a massage gun with a 12mm amplitude, it doesn’t rev very fast.
+The Opove M3 Pro percussion massage gun can get reasonably intense, but for a massage gun with a 12mm amplitude, it doesn’t rev very quickly.

-It has the percussion range of 1300-2600 hits per minute, a tad less actually (we were able to confirm this with our laser tachometer device).
+It has the percussion range of1300 – 2600 hits per minute, a tad less actually (we confirmed this with our laser tachometer).

-With 12mm amplitude it should be more intensive, because, usually, the shorter the amplitude, the faster devices tend to percuss.
+With 12mm amplitude, it should be more intensive, because, usually, the shorter the amplitude, the faster sports massagers tend to percuss.

-We have seen massage guns with long amplitudes that are more intense than the M3 Pro, for instance Achedaway Pro (16mm) or Hypervolt 2 Pro (14mm).
+We have seen massage guns with long amplitudes that are more intense than this Opove percussion massage gun, for instance, Bob And Brad D6 Pro (16mm) or Hypervolt 2 Pro (14mm).

-However, both of them are more than two times expensive than the affordable M3 Pro, so in this context, Opove’s result is actually decent and good enough to make the massage effective.
+However, the Hypervolt is more than two times as expensive as the affordable M3 Pro (around $129 at the time of writing).
+At the same time, you can get the D6 Pro under $200 (with our discount code).
+It has a 16mm amplitude, which competes with the Theragun Pro, so in this context, Opove’s result is actually decent and good enough for intermediate-beginners to make the massage effective.

-We also like that it can rev slow, 1300 percussions per minute on first speed.
-Many devices with this kind of amplitude starts only at 1800 or 2000 ppm, so here Opove stands out.
+We also like that it can rev slowly, 1300 percussions per minute on first speed.
+Many devices with this kind of amplitude start only at 1800 or 2000 ppm, so here Opove stands out.

 The slower percussion setup is great for warming up muscles before hitting the gym, running or a soothing massage session after a long day.

-Keep in mind that the battery will drain faster when more pressure and high intensity is used.
-But you will still have some juice left in the device 10 days later if you use it sparingly (10-15 minutes sessions per day).
+The battery proved to be strong enough, lasting 2.5-4 hours in our tests.
+Keep in mind that the battery will drain faster when more pressure and high intensity are used.
+But we still had some juice left in the device 10 days later when we used it sparingly (10-15 minutes sessions per day).

 Noise

-From our measurements we determined that at the highest speed it revs up to only 62dB, with a normal background noise at 35 dB.
-At the first speed, our noise meter displayed 46 dB – it is crazy low!
+From our measurements, we determined that at the highest speed, it reaches 62dB, with a normal background noise at 30 dB.
+At the first speed, our noise meter displayed 46 dB – it is good!

-The sound is also very smooth, unlike what you hear when Theragun Pro or Mini are rattling away.
+We also noticed the sound is very smooth, unlike what you hear on the 5th Gen Theragun Pro or Mini 2nd Gen, which are rattling away (as mentioned above, the 6th Gen Theraguns are super quiet and have a smooth noise).
 We’ll also say it’s smoother than any Hypervolt.

 This is impressive if you consider the amplitude, usually such devices tend to rattle so much.
 To be honest though, it doesn’t rev as high as some of the competitors, so it is also why it is perceived as a much quieter one.
 Nevertheless, Opove knows how to handle the noise business!